1st grade capitalizing sentences and I worksheets

-First graders apply both rules automatically in their own writing and catch the classic slips: a sentence that starts small, a lowercase i, or a stray capital in the middle of a sentence.
-Choosing the correct version from near-twins builds the editor's eye.
+First graders catch the classic slips (a sentence that starts small, a lowercase i, a stray capital mid-sentence) by choosing the correct version from near-twins, which builds the editor's eye.

-Free printable PDF, aligned to Common Core L.1.2.a.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.1.2.a.

 The kind of sentences you'll fix